 12. And finally…remember… try to take some quiet time for yourself every day.
 See it as a preventative measure for unpleasantness!
 Christmas time can be fraught.
 Enforced proximity to family members you have happily avoided all year, overindulgence in rich food and the change of routine can all add to the pressure cooker of emotions during the festive season and lead to frayed nerves!
 You know your child/children and how much they can tolerate changes in their usual routine.
 If things don’t go to plan and an argument happens, treat yourself with compassion.
 We are not robots and can snap if stressed.
 No one wants to shout at their children, or anyone else for that matter, but it sometimes happens.
 If you feel you’ve treated your children harshly apologise to them.
 It sets a good example of how to apologise and lets children know that adults are not superhuman beings devoid of emotion.
 Kindness all around is key, and you should extend that kindness to yourself, too.

 If you feel you would like to learn more about how to teach your child/children or those with whom you work how to be more mindful and to meditate then I run regular workshops for adults on this.
 You will not only learn about the benefits of mindfulness meditation and how to deliver unscripted mindfulness meditations to children, but you will also gain membership to the wealth of experience of the online Facebook community and access to additional online resources from the Teach Children meditation website.
-The day’s workshop is really only the start of your learning.
+The day’s workshop (in person) or three sessions online via Zoom is really only the start of your learning.
 The cost of the workshop is £199.
 If this is of interest. please have a look at our adult training pages

 Finally I would like to wish you and your family a peaceful, joyful, mindful Christmas and a very happy New Year!